Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 user['user', 'mas_id', '029853031']Stores user-specific identifiers like an obfuscated email or cookie ID.
 Multiple values can be stored under the same identifier.

-goal['goal', 'newsletter-signup']Sets the conversion/goal name.
+goal['goal', 'newsletter-signup']Sets the conversion or goal name.
 Requires a call to track to record.

-This example shows how to configure the client, track a page view, and add optional user information.
+See the following example to understand how to configure the client, track a pageview, and add optional user information:

 var _iaq = [